-Up until now we have assumed that the cluster configuration (the set of servers participating in the consensus algorithm) is fixed.
+gorithm) is fixed.
 In practice, it will occasionally be necessary to change the configuration, for example to replace servers when they fail or to change the degree of replication.
-Although this can be done by taking the entire cluster off-line, updating configuration files, and then restarting the cluster, this will leave the cluster unavailable during the changeover.
+Although this can be done by taking the entire cluster off-line, updating configuration files, and then restarting the cluster, this would leave the cluster unavailable during the changeover.
 In addition, if there are any manual steps, they risk operator error.
 In order to avoid these issues, we decided to automate configuration changes and incorporate them into the Raft consensus algorithm.